7 Reasons Why You Aren’t Living Your Purpose

 - More concerned about the outcome than the process

 - Thinking you will start when the kids grow up, or you have a different job

 Steps for moving forward:

 - Begin your next step regardless of where you are in your training or certification.
-Tell yourself it will be imperfect but will improve as you get more experience.
+Tell yourself it will be imperfect but improve as you gain more experience.

 - If you think it’s not the right time due to money or children, figure out one thing you can do now.
 It can be as simple as developing a 5-year plan or reading a book.